-- 7.2 A request made by or on the behalf of an applicant may be made to: (1) the OHR representative with whom they've had contact; or (2) OEODM's DPM. - 7.3 Requests are made to the Office Chief or their designee of the employee or applicant making the request when the appropriate RO's are unavailable.
+- 7.2 A request made by or on the behalf of an applicant may be made to: (1) the OHR representative with whom they've had contact; or (2) OEODM's DPM. - 7.3 The Office Chief or their designee of the employee or applicant making the request when the appropriate RO's are unavailable.